 In amongst all the kid-related stuff, where are the pockets of time that have been left open for you to just be you?
 The evenings don’t count because you’re too shattered to think about anything except curling up on the sofa and briefly watching the next big thing on Netflix until you fall asleep.
 There’s no time during the day, because woven around the necessary kid-min and various child-centred outings is adult-min (see what I did there?!)
 Like washing everyone’s clothes, cleaning dishes, and maybe actually feeding yourself.
 Once you’ve done those things (or whilst doing them, more likely) you’re also entertaining the kids, preparing educational activities which are scientifically proven to improve their development by 34,000%, and pretending to be that kid from Paw Patrol who’s oddly in charge of a bunch of super hero animals.

 There’s no time left in the day to even stop and take a breath, let alone do anything for yourself.
 Your mind, sense of self, and possibly showering habits are left in a pile in the corner gathering dust, hoping one day you might remember where they are and start sifting through them.

 So cancel some stuff.
 All activities for kids are cancelled for today.
-Don’t go to mother and toddler sensory bead crafting today, and instead spend the time drinking a cup of coffee that isn’t only hot because you microwaved it.
+Don’t go to mother and toddler sensory bead crafting today, and instead spend the time drinking a that isn’t only hot because you microwaved it.
 Read a book, a newspaper, or a magazine.
 Or maybe your thing is crafts, drawing comics, or fitness.
 Whatever it is, spend some time doing it, doing something for you for once.